 The edible parts are reportedly rich in Vitamins A and C.

-It grows best as a summer annual in moderately humid to humid subtropical and tropical lowland climates, generally in areas with annual lows of 12 to 25 °C, annual highs of 22 to 35 °C and annual rainfall of 1200 to 3500 mm.
-With irrigation, its cultivation can be extended to very low rainfall areas, such as occurs along the banks of the Nile River in Egypt.
+Egyptian spinach grows best as a summer annual in humid subtropical and tropical climates, generally areas with annual lows of 12 to 25°C, annual highs of 22 to 35°C and annual rainfall of 1200 to 3500 mm.
+With irrigation, its cultivation can be extended to low rainfall areas, such as is common along the banks of the Nile River in Egypt.